SKCrawford/grammar-detector/README.md

     grammar_detector = GrammarDetector(verbose=True, very_verbose=False)  # very_verbose prioritized over verbose
     # Prints logs for configuring and loading patternsets

-    input = "The dog was chasing a cat into the house." results = grammar_detector(input)
+    input: str = "The dog was chasing a cat into the house." results = grammar_detector(input)
     # Prints logs for running the matcher and interpreting the results